 Overall fit and feel of Mr. Davis is pretty amazing.
-It’s easily as good as any other premium undershirt I’ve tried at prices $10 – $20 more
+It’s easily as good as any other premium undershirt I’ve tried at prices $10 – $20 more.

-- Sleeve fit and length are great.
-It’s really spot on in this category
+Good body fit and body length.
+Undershirt stays tucked fairly well.
+Sleeve fit and length are great.
+It’s really spot on in this category.

 Fabric feels really nice on the skin.
-Again, it’s easily as good or better than other premium undershirts priced higher than Mr. Davis
+Again, it’s easily as good or better than other premium undershirts priced higher than Mr. Davis.

-V-neck depth is good for one button of your outside shirt undone, but not two — the collar line does show with two buttons undone
+V-neck depth is good for one button of your outside shirt undone, but not two — the collar line does show with two buttons undone.

-Wearing temperature is as good, or slightly better than other fitted stretch undershirts that contain lycra / spandex
+Wearing temperature is as good, or slightly better than other fitted stretch undershirts that contain lycra / spandex.

 The “invisibility” factor of not showing through my outer-shirt doesn’t really resonate with me, because, well…I dress pretty casually.
 I never really wear any outer shirt that is so light in color that my undershirt will show through.

 At a high level, the Mr. Davis undershirt really has a lot to offer, especially when you can get it as low as $18, though without subscription it’s $24.

-The Not So Good
+Mr. Davis Undershirt – The Not So Good

-The collar line fits a bit loose in the back neck area on me, and the collar itself doesn’t lay as flat as i would like it to. it bends pretty easy, so unless you iron the collar line, it might not lay flat
+The collar line fits a bit loose in the back neck area on me, and the collar itself doesn’t lay as flat as i would like it to. it bends pretty easy, so unless you iron the collar line, it might not lay flat.

-Although the pilling itself doesn’t change the way the fabric feels on my skin, it does take away from the look of the garment, and it is beginning to look pre-maturely worn
+Although the pilling itself doesn’t change the way the fabric feels on my skin, it does take away from the look of the garment, and it is beginning to look pre-maturely worn.

-- On the warmer days, due to the body hugging fit (from spandex), I did notice that I felt warmer wearing Mr. Davis than if I were wearing something with a slight bit of room or a tank top.
+On the warmer days, due to the body hugging fit (from spandex), I did notice that I felt warmer wearing Mr. Davis than if I were wearing something with a slight bit of room or a tank top.

 Though, since I see that on many other undershirts, I’m not going to unfairly grade Mr. Davis on this issue alone.

-While i do like the overall Mr. Davis undershirt experience, and really want to consider it for my favorite undershirts list, i’m not sure it’ll make it for the reasons listed above.
+While I do like the overall Mr. Davis undershirt experience, and really want to consider it for my favorite undershirts list, I’m not sure it’ll make it for the reasons listed above.